Tser-vak/Project_cloudpharm/README.md

 ## 🚀 Installation

-Clone the repository and install the dependencies. [cite_start]The pipeline relies on core libraries such as `pandas` for robust ligand data parsing and `tqdm` for tracking massive job pools.
+Clone the repository and install the dependencies.
+The pipeline relies on core libraries such as `pandas` for robust ligand data parsing and `tqdm` for tracking massive job pools.

 ```bash
 git clone <your-repo-url>